dpdev69/Coding-Samples/README.md

 Coding-Samples
 ==============

-Here are some coding examples from my college courses.
+Here are some coding samples from my college courses.

 CMSC131 - Introduction to Object-Oriented Programming I